Lessons learned

 Voices of grant partners

-A learning journey Three independent evaluations of NEXT from a grant partner (‘partner’) perspective will occur over the ten year life of the Foundation.
-The first happened in 2016 and the secon...
+A learning journey Two independent evaluations of NEXT from a grant partner (‘partner’) perspective occurred over the ten year life of the Foundation.
+The first happened in 2016 and the second in...

 NEXT Governance